galaxyproject/training-material/topics/phage-annotation-pipeline/tutorials/Apollo-record-to-Genbank/tutorial.md

 # Step 3: Fix Special Features not Supported by Apollo
 In the 5 column table generated from **Step 2**, examine if locus tags assigned to all gene features are correct and in order.
 Also examine the genome features that are not reliably supported by Apollo, and fix manually in the 5-column table if necessary.
-This includes making sure frameshift proteins are fused properly, special features such as terminal repeats or cos site sequences are added, and special qualifiers required by NCBI are added.
-The [NCBI rules](https://www.ncbi.nlm.nih.gov/genbank/genomesubmit_annotation/) are the ultimate guidelines word on the format that needs to be used in the polished version to deposit.
+This includes making sure frameshift proteins are fused properly at the correct position, special features such as terminal repeats or cos site sequences are added, and special qualifiers required by NCBI are added.
+The [NCBI rules](https://www.ncbi.nlm.nih.gov/genbank/genomesubmit_annotation/) are the ultimate guidelines on the format that needs to be used in the polished version to deposit.
 It includes the current standard for features like introns, inteins, etc. Read it to make sure you are still up to date.

 > ### {% icon comment %} Note:
 >  An alternative to fixing the 5 column table is to use a third party Genbank file editing software, such as [Artemis](http://sanger-pathogens.github.io/Artemis/) to edit and fix problematic features.
 Open your Genbank file in Artemis to proceed with the editing and generating a 5 column table (sequin table format) required for Genbank submission.
 This guide does not cover how to edit a Genbank file in Artemis.